sul-dlss/component-library/preview-218/README.md

-# DLSS design component library
+# DLSS design style library

-Reference implementation of components for DLSS.
+Reference implementation of CSS styles for design components in DLSS.
 A live version is hosted via GitHub Pages at <https://sul-dlss.github.io/component-library/>.

 A note about color.
 The primary color will always be "digital blue".
 A site may